StarRocks/starrocks/docs/en/quick_start/shared-nothing.md

     -XPUT http://localhost:8030/api/quickstart/crashdata/_stream_load
 ```

-Here is the output of the above command.
-The first highlighted section shown what you should expect to see (OK and all but one row inserted).
+Here is the output of the preceding command.
+The first highlighted section shows what you should expect to see (OK and all but one row inserted).
 One row was filtered out because it does not contain the correct number of columns.

 ```bash
 Enter host password for user 'root':